Cat Hydration Guide: How to Keep Your Cat Hydrated (Without Losing Your Mind)

 Final Thoughts: Keep Your Cat Juicy

-And since your cat’s probably not going to start drinking 10 ounces of water on their own tomorrow, you’ve got to step in.
+Hydration isnât optional.
+Itâs vital.
+And since your catâs probably not going to start drinking 10 ounces of water on their own tomorrow, youâve got to step in.
+It doesnât have to be complicated.
+Just be consistent, use a few tricks, and get a decent fountain.
+Oh, and maybe stop letting them drink out of your glass.

+Thatâs weird.
+(Unless youâre into that.
+No judgment.)
 Your cat deserves to feel good.
 And hydrated cats live longer, happier, less expensive lives.
+So go forth and hydrate, hooman.